fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 04.md

 The buttons for the 3 different modes are all next to each other, well labled and at a reasonible position.

 5. Consistency:
 The green light for connection and red light for no connection are consistent to the general understanding of those two colors.
-A lit button on the front indicates that the respective mode is active.
+A little button on the front indicates that the respective mode is active.

 6. Affordance: People are used to putting a book or tablet into a holder or are at least familiar with the concept.
 Also, people are used to that fact that things happen to the thing they interact with.
 I our case, the front panel button that is presesd will light up and the respective operation mode will be active.
 It would be unusual if a light somwhere else were to change.
 This is similar to our consistent mapping.